MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-418-Hospice-Care/subpart-B-Eligibility-Election-Duration-Benefits/section-418.26.md

 (b) *Discharge order.* Prior to discharging a patient for any reason listed in paragraph (a) of this section, the hospice must obtain a written physician's discharge order from the hospice medical director.
 If a patient has an attending physician involved in his or her care, this physician should be consulted before discharge and his or her review and decision included in the discharge note.

-(c) *Effect of discharge.* An individual, upon discharge from the hospice during a particular election period for reasons other than immediate transfer to another hospice -
+(c) *Effect of discharge.* An individual, upon discharge from the hospice during a particular election period for reasons other than immediate transfer to another hospice—

 (1) Is no longer covered under Medicare for hospice care;

-(2) Resumes Medicare coverage of the benefits waived under § 418.24(d); and
+(2) Resumes Medicare coverage of the benefits waived under § 418.24(e); and

 (3) May at any time elect to receive hospice care if he or she is again eligible to receive the benefit.